Kerry-Lavrov meeting depends on Moscow's stance - U.S.

 "Kerry made clear to Foreign Minister Lavrov that he would welcome further discussions focused on how to de-escalate the crisis in Ukraine if and when we see concrete evidence that Russia is prepared to engage on these proposals," she added.

-Separately, Psaki told reporters it was conceivable Kerry might meet Lavrov before a planned referendum on Sunday within Crimea on whether to join Russia, but he first wanted to ensure that Moscow would work seriously on a diplomatic solution.
+Separately, Psaki told reporters it was conceivable Kerry might meet Lavrov prior to a planned referendum within Crimea on whether to join Russia but he first wanted to ensure that Moscow would engage seriously on U.S. diplomatic proposals.

 Unidentified armed men fired in the air as they moved into a Ukrainian naval post in Crimea on Monday in the latest confrontation since Russian military groups seized control of the Black Sea peninsula.